bob-606/5.easa.fi/README.md

 ## 26. Which parts of an aircraft mainly affect the generation of induced drag?
-Which parts of an aircraft mainly affect the generation of induced drag?
 - the outer part of the ailerons.
 - the front part of the fuselage.
 - ***the wing tips.***